Decision Fatigue Explained: Why Too Many Decisions Leave You Mentally Exhausted

 You don’t solve decision fatigue by trying harder.

-having fewer decisions.
+You solve it by having fewer decisions.

 1. Create defaults